bramleyccslab/causal_objects/README.md

 ### Manuscript

 How do people generalize causal relations over objects?
-A non-parametric Bayesian account (in revision, [Preprint on PsyArXiv](https://psyarxiv.com/x57hf/))
+A non-parametric Bayesian account (in revision, [preprint on PsyArXiv](https://psyarxiv.com/x57hf/))

 ### Authors